-A technical report must be based on all available data relevant to the disclosure that it supports.
+A technical report must be prepared based on the basis of all available data relevant to the disclosure that it supports.

-6.2.
-Current Personal Inspection
+Current Personal Inspection 6.2.

-- (1) Before an issuer files a technical report, the issuer must have at least one qualified person who is responsible for preparing or supervising the preparation of all or part of the technical report complete a current inspection on the property that is the subject of the technical report. - Subsection (1) does not apply to an issuer provided that - the property that is the subject of the technical report is an early stage exploration property; - seasonal weather conditions prevent a qualified person from accessing any part of the property or obtaining beneficial information from it; and - the issuer discloses in the technical report, and in the disclosure that the technical report supports, that a personal inspection by a qualified person was not conducted, the reasons why, and the intended time frame to complete the personal inspection. - (3) If an issuer relies on subsection (2), the issuer must - as soon as practical, have at least one qualified person who is responsible for preparing or supervising the preparation of all or part of the technical report complete a current inspection on the property that is the subject of the technical report; and - promptly file a technical report and the certificates and consents required under Part 8 of this Regulation.
+- (1) Before an issuer files a technical report, the issuer must have at least one qualified person who is responsible for preparing or supervising the preparation of all or part of the technical report complete a current inspection on the property that is the subject of the technical report. - (2) Subsection (1) does not apply to an issuer provided that - the property that is the subject of the technical report is an early stage exploration property; - seasonal weather conditions prevent a qualified person from accessing any part of the property or obtaining beneficial information from it; and - the issuer discloses in the technical report, and in the disclosure that the technical report supports, that a personal inspection by a qualified person was not conducted, the reasons why, and the intended time frame to complete the personal inspection. - (3) If an issuer relies on subsection (2), the issuer must - as soon as practical, have at least one qualified person who is responsible for preparing or supervising the preparation of all or part of the technical report complete thea current inspection referred to in subsection (1); and on the property that is the subject of the technical report; and - promptly file a technical report and the certificates and consents required under Part 8 of this Regulation.